 - We are unable to provide travel subsidies.

-- We accept Financial Aid applications on a rolling basis and send out case-by-case award offers until all aid has been distributed.
+- We accept Financial Aid applications on a rolling basis up until the deadline and send out award offers in two waves: one in late December and another in early April.
+Any remaining aid may be distributed on a case-by-case basis until all aid has been distributed.

 - Priority for Financial Aid awards will go to registered campers, but campers are not required to register before applying for Financial Aid.